reduction in death and serious injury if all new cars had equivalent safety features as the safest car in its class.

 - It is also important that your vehicle offers good protection to other road users, such as pedestrians, cyclists, motorcyclists or the drivers of other vehicles involved in a crash.

 The Used Car Safety Ratings Guide provides ‘Safe Pick’ suggestions and information on the safety popular vehicles offer to both driver and other road users.

-If you are buying a new or used vehicle in remote or regional Western Australia, please read the Consumer Guide to Safer Vehicles (PDF 7 pages 1.3 MB).
+If you are buying a new or used vehicle in remote or regional Western Australia, please read the Consumer guide to safer vehicles (PDF, 1.3 MB).